bpalacio12/socialstego/README.md

 ```bash
 python socialstego.py -e --encrypt
 ```
-Note: in order to implement encryption when encoding you must have an example RSA_2048 public key in the same directory named 'example_rsa_key_pub.pem' If decoding an encrypted payload the associated RSA_2048 private key must be in the project directory and named 'example_rsa_key"
+Note: in order to implement encryption when encoding you must have an example RSA_2048 public key in the same directory named 'example_rsa_key_pub.pem' If decoding an encrypted payload the associated RSA_2048 private key must be in the project directory and named 'example_rsa_key.pem"

 ### Social Media Posting